This guide will help you understand Mixpanel's Monthly Tracked User (MTU) billing system.

 - Message Suppressed ($message_suppressed)

 - Campaign Entered ($journey_entered)

-Also, note that Mixpanel events generated by messages do not count toward your total MTU calculation.
-However, Message Open events count towards MTU.
+While Mixpanel events generated by messages do not count toward your total MTU calculation, Message Open events do count towards MTU.

 Estimate MTU Usage